SokuDev/SokuMods/README.md

 **Display profile name for players in a game with a specific formatting (color, font, ...) (spectating and/or playing).**

+### ReDelay

+**Simulate game input delay in Practice mode.**

+*Make sure to read the configuration file and set your game control keys properly for the mod to work.*

 ### ReplayDnD

 **Drag and drop a replay file to the game executable file to watch it immediately.**